dawei-zh/resource-NielsenChuangSolution/README.md

-# Nielsen and Chuang Textbook (Keep Updating)
+# Nielsen and Chuang Quantum Computation and Quantum Information

-Nowadays, quantum computation and quantum information techniques are rapidly developing, and the textbook <u>*Quantum Computation and Quantum Information* by Michael A. Nielsen and Isaac L. Chuang</u> is one of fundamental textbook for quantum computing beginner.
-I will include the solution of all exercises/problems of quantum computation, and hope these information help the quantum computation and quantum information community.
+Nowadays, quantum computation and quantum information techniques are rapidly developing, and the textbook <u>*Quantum Computation and Quantum Information* by Michael A. Nielsen and Isaac L. Chuang</u> is one of fundamental textbook for quantum computing beginner (accessible in this repository).
+I will include the solution of all exercises/problems of quantum computation, and hope these information help the quantum computation and quantum information community. **I will keep this repository updated.**

 Here is a brief introduction of content in each directory.